astronomer/docs/astro/cli/astro-organization-role-list.md

 ## Usage

 Run `astro organization role list` to view a list of the custom and default user roles in your Organization and their IDs.
 By default, only custom roles are displayed.
+To create a custom role, see [Create and assign custom Deployment roles](customize-deployment-roles.md)

 If you want to view the Astro-defined user roles and their IDs, you need to add the `--include-default-roles` flag.
 For example,